Skip to main content

 Living and Coping with Trauma: the Unseen Force

 2022-09-11 14:00:00 2022-09-11 17:00:00 America/New_York Big Conversation: Racial Trauma (on Zoom) Join us online to hear two internationally known experts address how trauma impacts all of our lives and how racial trauma is often an unseen force.
 Where does it come from: symptoms, the stressors, impact, and resources to addressing trauma?
 How does racial trauma affect the individual and communities?
 What can we do to end racial trauma?
-Virtual Branch - Zoom Rm 1
+Virtual Branch - Zoom Room

 Sunday, September 11